-Tampa Expungement Attorney
+Tampa Expungement Attorneys

 How to Seal Your Criminal Record in Florida

-However, you may be able to have your record expunged at some point in your life.
-While your record will never be erased, having a criminal record expunged means that the public eye will no longer have access to your records when looking during an employment background check, for example.
+However, you may be able to have your record expunged.
+In Florida, an "expungement" or "record sealing" allows you to have certain records hidden or removed from your history.
+While your record will never be permanently erased, having it expunged means that, for example, the public will no longer have access to your records when looking during an employment background check.

-Qualifying for Expungement
+Qualifying for Expungement in Florida